 - They are nocturnal and are active at night.
 This behavior allows them to avoid the hottest part of the day.

-- Fennec foxes dig burrows or dens in stable sand dunes or open areas where they live and flourish.
+- Fennec foxes dig burrows or dens in stable dunes or open areas where they live and flourish.
 The dens may be simple or complicated depending on the region where they dig it.
 They take shelter in the dens from the sun exposure and high temperature of the desert day.
-Staying in the dens help them to restrict water loss.
+Staying in the dens helps them to restrict water loss.

 - Panting is also an important adaptation of the fennec foxes to cool down.
-Rather than sweating, panting makes a fennec fox to cool its mouth, lungs, and nose through evaporation without losing salt from the body.
+Rather than sweating, panting makes a fennec fox cool its mouth, lungs, and nose through evaporation without losing salt from the body.

 What Eats A Fennec Fox – What Are Fennec Fox Predators